lpolerecky/LANS/README.md

 ## Contact

-[E-mail] (mailto:l.polerecky@uu.nl) the mail developer (LP) if you experience problems or if you would like to have new features added to the program.
+[E-mail](mailto:l.polerecky@uu.nl) the main developer (LP) if you experience problems or if you would like to have new features added to the program.